diegoagd10/langchain/README.md

 The `2-Generative AI/` directory contains examples for generative AI applications using LangChain.

-- `1.1 OpenAI/1-GettingStarted.ipynb`: A Jupyter notebook demonstrating getting started with OpenAI's GPT models, including environment setup with LangSmith tracing, creating chat prompts, chaining with output parsers, and answering questions based on provided context.
+- `2.1 OpenAI/1-GettingStarted.ipynb`: A Jupyter notebook demonstrating getting started with OpenAI's GPT models, including environment setup with LangSmith tracing, creating chat prompts, chaining with output parsers, and answering questions based on provided context.
-- `1.1 OpenAI/2-ChatWithWebPage.ipynb`: A Jupyter notebook demonstrating how to load web page content, split text, create embeddings with OpenAI, store in a Chroma vector database, and perform retrieval-based question answering using LangChain.
+- `2.1 OpenAI/2-ChatWithWebPage.ipynb`: A Jupyter notebook demonstrating how to load web page content, split text, create embeddings with OpenAI, store in a Chroma vector database, and perform retrieval-based question answering using LangChain.

 To run the notebooks, ensure you have Jupyter installed and run `jupyter notebook` in the project directory.

+### Ollama Integration

+The `2-Generative AI/2.2 Ollama/` directory contains a Streamlit web application demonstrating local LLM integration using Ollama.

+- `app.py`: A Streamlit web application that integrates with Ollama's Gemma 3 1B model for conversational AI.
+Features include:
+- Environment setup with LangSmith tracing
+- Chat prompt templates using LangChain
+- Real-time conversation interface with Streamlit
+- Integration with local Ollama models (requires Ollama to be installed and running)

+To run the application:

+1. Install and start Ollama from https://ollama.com/
+2. Pull the Gemma model: `ollama pull gemma3:1b`
+3. Run the Streamlit app: `streamlit run 2-Generative\ AI/2.2\ Ollama/app.py`

 ## Contributing